OWASP/owasp-mastg/Document/0x07a-Testing-Authentication-and-Session-Management.md

 The following chapter outlines authentication and session management requirements of the MASVS into technical test cases.
 Test cases listed in this chapter are focused on server side and therefore are not relying on a specific implementation on iOS or Android.

-### Verifying that Users Are Properly Authenticated

-#### Overview

-Applications often have different areas with, on the one hand public and non-privileged information and functions, and on the other hand sensitive and privileged information and functions.
-Users can legitimately access the first ones without any restriction; however, in order to make sure sensitive and privileged information and functions are protected and accessible only to legitimate users, proper authentication has to take place.

-There are different mechanisms available to implement server side authentication, either:
+For all of the test cases below, it need to be investigated first what kind of authentication mechanism is used.
+There are different mechanisms available, to implement server side authentication, either:
 * Cookie-Based Authentication or
 * Token-Based Authentication.

 Cookie-Based Authentication is the traditional authentication mechanism used in web applications.
 In order to adopt to the different requirements of mobile apps Token-Based Authentication was specified and is more and more used nowadays in mobile apps.
 A prominent example for this is JSON Web Token or JWT<sup>[1]</sup> which can be part of an OAuth2 authentication and authorization framework.

+### Verifying that Users Are Properly Authenticated

+#### Overview

+Applications often have different areas with, on the one hand public and non-privileged information and functions, and on the other hand sensitive and privileged information and functions.
+Users can legitimately access the first ones without any restriction; however, in order to make sure sensitive and privileged information and functions are protected and accessible only to legitimate users, proper authentication has to take place.

 #### Static Analysis